York-class cruiser: Propulsion

 The economies in size allowed for a 50 ft reduction in length and 9 ft in beam over the Counties.
 Their engines were identical - four boilers in two boiler rooms providing steam for four Parsons geared turbines, generating 80,000 shaft horsepower.
 The design speed was 32.5 knots, one knot faster than the County class.

 Protection

-As the preceding County-class cruisers had virtually no armour, protection was added into the design and included a 3 in, 8 ft main belt and an armoured lower deck joining at its top edge.
+The armour of the York-class was slightly inferior to the preceding County class heavy cruisers, which included a 3 in, 8 ft main belt and an armoured lower deck joining at its top edge.
 Over the magazine spaces, the belt thickened to 4 in, and the armour extended above the belt, with a 2.5 in magazine crown The turrets had 2 in armour to the face and crown, 1.5 in on sides and rear, and the barbettes on which the turrets sat had 1 in armour.
 The transmitting station was also covered by 1-inch armour.
 To shorten the belt length, the amidship magazine found on the Counties was removed (reduced armament required less magazine space anyway).
 This armour scheme was generally equivalent to that of the County class, though thicker over the machinery spaces.